 Little Tripoli is the only restaurant that uses exclusively Glatt Kosher meat, most restaurants carry also Glatt meat on request.

 All dairy restaurants are Cholov Isroel, besides the milk at Flour which is Cholov Akum.

 Kosher gelato Cholov Isroel could be purchased at the Kosher Gelato shop (the whip cream is not Cholov Isroel).

 The bread sold in noncertified stores is usually not Kosher being that most bakeries use lard.

 There is no supervision on the milk sold in regular supermarkets, the production of the brand Latte Sano was once checked by the Beis Din of Rome.

-Here is a list of Kosher products that could be found in the regular supermarkets (we take no responsibility for the update of the list).
+Here are two lists of Kosher products that could be found in the regular supermarkets (we take no responsibility for the update of the list):